6th Form (Upper School)

 We support our students in becoming as independent as possible, keeping in mind their specific needs and difficulties and we provide a safe bridge between secondary school and adult life.
 Success at the Sixth Form looks different for every student but we aim to decrease the adult support provided to our students in their academic subjects and personal skills so that they will be able to function independently in their day to day life.
 This may even mean that in the future they can move on to educational settings with decreased support or into the world of work.

 Students, their families and staff work together to create a timetable that takes into account student engagement, aspirations and interests.
-Their timetables may include classes onsite at the Holmewood Sixth Form Centre at East End Road, at The Holmewood School main building, in the local community or at one of our partner sites.
+Their timetables may include classes onsite at The Holmewood Upper School in Muswell Hill, in the local community or at one of our partner colleges and other provisions.

-We are very proud that the Sixth Form provision received an Outstanding grade at the recent Ofsted inspection.
+We are very proud that the Sixth Form provision received an Outstanding grade at our last Ofsted inspection.
 The report states that:

 Leadership of the sixth-form provision, which now operates from its own premises, is highly effective.